DO YOU WANT A FRESH START?

 At our inaugural Spring 2018 Portland event, Fresh Start collected a total retail value of $3240 of donations from a range of local artisans, shops, and restaurants, raising a $1000 donation to PAALF through our fundraiser raffle.

-At our Summer 2018 Seattle event, we will be supporting Urban Artworks, a nonprofit providing opportunities for youth and contemporary artists to create public works of art.
+At our Summer 2018 Seattle event, we raised money Urban Artworks, a nonprofit providing opportunities for youth and contemporary artists to create public works of art.

 What can support look like when we come together?